Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 Even within generations, rising prices don’t hit everyone the same way.
 Young parents dedicate far more of their monthly budgets to food than people without children, and more than older parents, who tend to be more stable financially.

 Low-income families of all generations spend [proportionally] far more of their gross income on housing, energy and other essentials than wealthier families.
 Then there are the smaller items that together can add up.
-Most of us don’t regularly use laundrettes, for example, but those who do — a group that’s heavily skewed toward young people, often single mums — spend hundreds of pounds a year there and have seen their costs go up nearly 100 percent over the past year.
+Most of us don’t regularly use laundrettes, for example, but those who do — a group that’s heavily skewed toward young people, often single mums — spend hundreds of pounds a year there and have seen their costs go up nearly 100 percent over the past few years.

 People who lived through the Great Inflation tend to expect inflation to be higher in the future more than younger generations, surveys show.
 But price outlooks among those younger than 40 are beginning to climb.
 Overall confidence in the economy among younger people — who are usually the most optimistic age group — is wavering.
 It’s a big change for them, since inflation had been on a downdrift since the 1980s.